Passive Fire Protection

 9. Fire Curtains and Ceiling Barriers

-The materials that create a fire curtain are critical to its success.
+The passive fire protection materials that create a fire curtain are critical to its success.
 A fire curtain, like a roller blind, must be composed of a flexible yet durable substance in order to roll up.
 The core component of a fire curtain is fire resistant fiberglass.
 To increase resistance to heat and strengthen the curtain, fiberglass can be woven with metals.
 Fire curtains are considered fire resistant rather than fireproof, this is because nothing can be completely fireproof – given enough heat for long enough, anything will melt, burn, or evaporate.
 A flame-resistant material is simply more resilient against thermal energy and direct exposure to flame.

 The retractable/falling mechanism is among the more advanced technologies employed.
 This device may be concealed in ceilings or housed to better match the environment.
 Because of its small size and robust, exact engineering inside, the curtain should function properly if the need arises.